node-red/node-red.github.io/docs/getting-started/installation.md

 that don't belong in the core set, or that have been contributed by members of the community.
 To install these nodes, either:

- - download the latest release from the link on <http://nodered.org> and extract it under the `nodes/` directory of the Node-RED install directory.
+ - download the latest release from [GitHub](https://github.com/node-red/node-red-nodes/releases) and extract it under the `nodes/` directory of the Node-RED install directory.

  - or, clone the repository directly from GitHub into the `nodes/` directory: